“We drink, not like those winemakers who only spin the wine three times in the glass!” - Denis Bogoevic

 Production: 2,000 bottles

-You can request a different delivery date in the order notes during checkout if you'd like, and we'll take care of the rest.
+You can request a later delivery date in the order notes during checkout if you'd like, and we'll take care of the rest.

-If you're facing a wine or truffle emergency, drop us a message on 8893 7483 and we'll see what we can do to expedite your order.
+If you're facing a wine emergency, drop us a message on 8893 7483 and we'll see what we can do to expedite your order.